Emogy-reunion/simple_shell/README.md

 0x16.
 C - Simple Shell
-0. Betty would be proud
+0. Betty would be proud of you
 Write a beautiful code that passes the Betty checks
 1. Simple shell 0.1
 Write a UNIX command line interpreter.